Dual Diagnosis: PTSD

 The numbing effects of alcohol may feel comforting to them, and so it can be difficult to convince them that what they are doing is harmful.

-Because alcohol is a depressant, abusing it can actually make the symptoms of PTSD even worse and, as someone builds up tolerances, the individual might think that they need to drink more in order to feel better.
+Because alcohol is a depressant, abusing it can actually make the symptoms of PTSD even worse and, as someone builds up tolerance, the individual might think that they need to drink more in order to feel better.

 With increased substance use, the chances of addiction and subsequent health problems also increase.